Download the Fact Sheet (Updated 2014)

 - New Mexico’s 37,195 Latino-owned businesses had sales and receipts of $6.5 billion and employed 50,021 people in 2007, the last year for which data is available.
 The state’s 3,321 Asian-owned businesses had sales and receipts of $1.1 billion and employed 10,739 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to New Mexico’s economy as workers and taxpayers.
+Immigrants are integral to New Mexico’s economy as workers.

 - Unauthorized immigrants comprised roughly 5.6% of the state’s workforce (or 50,000 workers) in 2010 , according to a report by the Pew Hispanic Center.